-\p<0.05; DAS: Death Anxiety Scale; MSPSS: Multidimensional Scale of Perceived Social Support; DM: Diabetes Mellitus; HT: Hypertension; HBV: Hepatitis B Virus; HCC: Hepatocellular Carcinoma pants had moderate to severe levels of death anxiety based on their DAS total scores (Table 2).
+\p<0.05; DAS: Death Anxiety Scale; MSPSS: Multidimensional Scale of Perceived Social Support; DM: Diabetes mellitus; HT: Hypertension;

+HBV: Hepatitis B virus; HCC: Hepatocellular carcinoma

+termined that approximately 73.6% of the participants had moderate to severe levels of death anxiety based on their DAS total scores (Table 2).
 There are a limited number of studies investigating death anxiety in organ transplant recipients, and our findings are consistent with the existing literature.
-11,12 Fear of death causes severe depression, anxiety and delayed wound healing in patients.
-33 Spiritual care plays a crucial role in mitigating the fear of death experienced by patients, which can adversely affect disease progression.
+Fear of death causes severe depression, anxiety and delayed wound healing in patients.
+Spiritual care plays a crucial role in mitigating the fear of death experienced by patients, which can adversely affect disease progression.
 It is therefore recommended that transplant patients be included in spiritual support programmes and provided with psychosocial support to improve the quality of care they receive.